Saturday, December 17, 2011

 Courtesy of Chris Medina.
 Image from postcard of Confluence Theater, part of the U.S. Pavilion at HemisFair '68.

-Mr. Sinkin's portrait, which was recently hung in the lobby of the Tower of the Americas.
+Left: Mr. Sinkin's portrait, which was recently hung in the lobby of the Tower of the Americas.
 Right: Speaking on HemisFair '68 and recent endeavors as CEO of a solar energy company.

 Photos by Josh Conrad, University of Texas at Austin

 Tour guides stand in front of hand prints of the prominent women responsible for raising funds for the Women's Pavilion.
 Mrs. William Sinkin and Mrs. John Connally are among the many names.
-Originally called the Woman's Pavilion, this building is a testament to the changing roles of women in America
+Originally called the Woman's Pavilion, this building is a testament to the changing roles of women in American society.
+It is also a significant example of brutalism and of noted architect Cyrus Wagner.

 Photo by Marlene Richardson